martinslabber/sql2plot/README.md

 All sections with a name that starts with *sql-* needs a query key.
 The value of the query key should be an SQL statement that returns columns name,x, and y.
 Multi-line queries are supported, indent from the second line.
 The *sql-* sections can also have a marker key; the value of the marker key should be a Matplotlib marker [character][6].

+If you have an *init.ini* file in the same directory as your *.ini* files, this file will be loaded before each of the *.ini* file.
+It is typical to have a **[DEFAULT]** section in the *init.ini* file, this will allow you to not repeat yourself if you have many nearly similar plots.

 [1]:https://docs.python.org/3/library/configparser.html#module-configparser "ConfigParser"
 [2]:https://pandas.pydata.org/ "Pandas"